 To access the reports for a user, visit their profile page.
 You can access your own profile page by hitting the profile icon in the top right corner and selecting "My Account".

-CoughDrop can also detail word usage, both in a chart and a list of most-common words.
-The chart shows both total words and unique words, to give a better idea if the communicator is pressing a wide range of buttons or a smaller preffered set of buttons repeatedly.
+CoughDrop also shows word usage, both in a chart and a list of the most common words.
+The chart shows both total words and unique words, to give a better idea if the user is pressing a wide range of buttons or a small set of buttons repeatedly.

-From the Word Usage section you can open a word cloud and see visually which words are being used most often based on their size.
+From the Word Usage section, you can open a word cloud and see visually which words are being used most often based on their size.
 This word cloud can be saved as an image to the local computer.
 You can also use the zoom and reload buttons to change the size of the image and to re-draw it as needed.
-Communicators or their approved supervisors might choose to print this image and then print a new version at a later date for a visual representation of change over time.

 Part of Speech